tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

   Config::SetDefault ("ns3::PfFfMacScheduler::HarqEnabled", BooleanValue (false));

-The scheduler implements the filtering of the uplink CQIs according to their nature with ``UlCqiFilter`` attibute, in detail:
+The scheduler implements the filtering of the uplink CQIs according to their nature with ``UlCqiFilter`` attribute, in detail:

   - ``SRS_UL_CQI``: only SRS based CQI are stored in the internal attributes.
   - ``PUSCH_UL_CQI``: only PUSCH based CQI are stored in the internal attributes.